Structural Analysis: Analysis of trusses

 3- There are other situations leading to zero-force members; some examples are shown in Fig. 6.18.

 Remark: a member can be a zero-force member in some loading situations and be a non-zero force member in other loading situations.
-For example, if a force is added at joint B in Fig. 6.14, then members BC and BA are no more zero-force members.
+For example, if a force is added at joint B in Fig. 6.14, then members and are no more zero-force members.
 Therefore, for a member being a zero-force member depends on the loading of the truss.
 Although a zero-force member has no force (under a particular loading of a truss), it serves the stability, and rigidity of the truss.

 The method of sections